Cancer – The Unequal War Between a Malignant Tumor and the Body

 Luckily, powerful superpowers exist that can help the state (oncologists).
 Still, they can’t do everything—only about half of all states are saved.
 Primarily, they succeed in those where no new settlements have yet been founded (non-metastatic cancers).
 Once metastasis has occurred, the chances of help drop to about 10%.

-- Total destruction of the city from the ground up (surgical removal) – This is the most fundamental and crucial approach… (recurrence).
+- Total destruction of the city from the ground up (surgical removal) – this is the most fundamental and crucial approach.

-- Inciting internal conflict – Difficult at cellular level…
+- Inciting internal conflict – though this would be elegant, it is hard to achieve at the cellular level.

 Our Approach (Our Comprehensive Cancer Immunotherapy)